jon-jacky/Piety/editors/edsel.md

     tab insert spaces (same as C-i)
-    left (arrow key) move cursor back one character (same as C-b) right (arrow key) move cursor forward one character (same as C-f)

-    down (arrow key) move cursor down to next line (same as C-n)
+    left (arrow key) move cursor back one character (same as C-b) right (arrow key) move cursor forward one character (same as C-f) up (arrow key) move cursor upt to previous line (same as C-p) down (arrow key) move cursor down to next line (same as C-n)

 ### Editing on the command line ###

-Some display editing commands also work on the command line, in command mode.

-*C-a C-b C-d C-e C-f C-h C-i C-k C-u C-y M-b M-f M-d*  as above, but:
+Some display editing commands also work on the command line, in command mode. *C-a C-b C-d C-e C-f C-h C-i C-k C-u C-y M-b M-f M-d*  work the same as above, but these keys work differently on the command line:

     C-c  interrupt application, write traceback
     C-d  if line is empty, exit application.
 Otherwise (d)elete character under cursor.